ShivaGanapathy/NewtonsMethodVisualizer/README.md

 # NewtonsMethodVisualizer
 This python program is used to simulate Newton's Method.
-This is a process in that uses calculus in which the solution of a function can be approximated.
+This is a process in calculus in which the solution of a function can be approximated.
 The python program uses matplotlib to visualize and graph the data.
 # Steps to Newton's Method
 1) Provide an Estimation